-All of the executive officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Mr. Brunner and Ms. Penrice:
+All of the executive officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Mr. Brunner, Ms. Penrice and Mr. Warkentin:

-- Mr. Brunner was appointed as Vice President, Corporate Secretary in September 2021 and was later promoted to Senior Vice President, General Counsel & Corporate Secretary in November 2022.
-Prior to joining the Company, he was Vice President, General Counsel & Corporate Secretary at Seven Generations Energy Ltd. Mr. Brunner was with Seven Generations from February 2015 to April 2021. - Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
-Prior to joining the Company, Ms. Penrice was Interim Chief Executive Officer for Sears Canada Inc. from August 2017 until
+Mr. Brunner was appointed as Vice President, Corporate Secretary in September 2021 and was later promoted to Senior Vice President, General Counsel & Corporate Secretary in November 2022.
+Prior to

-September 2018, and Executive Vice President & Chief Operations Officer from February 2016 until August 2017.
+- joining the Company, he was Vice President, General Counsel & Corporate Secretary at Seven Generations Energy Ltd. Mr. Brunner was with Seven Generations from February 2015 to April 2021. - Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
+Prior to joining the Company, Ms. Penrice was Interim Chief Executive Officer for Sears Canada Inc. from August 2017 until September 2018, and Executive Vice President & Chief Operations Officer from February 2016 until August 2017. - Mr. Warkentin was appointed Executive Vice President & Chief Investment Officer in July 2023.
+Prior to joining the company, Mr. Warkentin was an independent consultant and was Chief Financial Officer of Certarus Ltd. from April 2019 to March 2022.